zapSNH/zapsCoolPhotonTheme/README.md

 You can get this theme by searching for it (zap's cool photon theme) in Sine's marketplace and installing it.

-~You can also install it by typing in this repo (zapSNH/zapsCoolPhotonTheme), and optionally the branch (append tree/[the branch, e.g. nightly]), into the local installation text box and installing it there.~ (broken right now)
+If you want to specify a version of this theme to install, in the local installation text box, type in this repo, and optionally [the branch](https://github.com/zapSNH/zapsCoolPhotonTheme/branches) (e.g. `zapSNH/zapsCoolPhotonTheme/tree/128esr` for the version for FF 128), and install it there.

 You're done! 🎉
 ____